-- All finalist team members are required to attend the Innovation Boot Camp taking place on June 13-16, 2022 in Arlington, VA. - Please note that AACC requires that all CCIC finalist team members be fully vaccinated and provide proof of vaccination in order to participate in the Boot Camp.
-Participants will also be required to submit a daily negative health screening questionnaire.
-Detailed information about COVID screening requirements will be forthcoming in the acceptance letters for the finalist teams. - In addition, all finalist team members are required to participate in two orientation webinars (by attending the live webinars or viewing the recorded versions) and conducting assignments in preparation for the Innovation Boot Camp. - Preparatory assignments include conducting a 3-4 customer discovery interviews, developing a poster for the poster session, and reviewing Boot Camp materials.
-The first webinar will take place on May 6, 2022 and the second on May 10, 2022.
+- All finalist team members are required to attend the Innovation Boot Camp taking place on June 12-15, 2023 in Alexandria, VA. - Please note that AACC may impose COVID health protocols for this event including providing proof of vaccination and/or negative test results.
+Detailed information about any health and safety measures will be forthcoming in the acceptance letters for the finalist teams. - In addition, all finalist team members are required to participate in two orientation webinars (by attending the live webinars or viewing the recorded versions) and conducting assignments in preparation for the Innovation Boot Camp. - Preparatory assignments include conducting a 3-4 customer discovery interviews, developing a poster for the poster session, and reviewing Boot Camp materials.
+The first webinar will take place on May 2, 2023 and the second on May 5, 2023.
 Both webinars will be held from 1:00 2:00 p.m.
 EDT. - Detailed information on conducting interviews and preparing for the poster session will be shared with teams upon their selection as finalists and through the orientation webinars.